top of page

 With addiction, the brain's judgment and executive control function is hijacked, and reward circuity runs amok.
 When revenge cravings become compulsive and can’t be controlled despite the negative consequences, they can transform perfectly normal, peaceful people into perpetrators of unexpected and unimaginable acts of psychological and physical violence and abuse.

-InThe Science of Revenge, lawyer, violence researcher, and lecturer in psychiatry James Kimmel, Jr., JD, for the first time reveals these landmark discoveries and offers effective strategies for helping people overcome dangerous revenge cravings and revenge addiction.
+InThe Science of Revenge, lawyer, violence researcher, and assistant clinical professor in psychiatry James Kimmel, Jr., JD, for the first time reveals these landmark discoveries and offers effective strategies for helping people overcome dangerous revenge cravings and revenge addiction.
 This groundbreaking book holds the scientific key to preventing and treating violence and restoring peace in your life and the world around you.

 Download a Miracle